-The candidacy of an applicant is evaluated on the basis of the portfolio submitted as a hard copy and a maximum of 20 double-spread pages (40 single pages).
+The candidacy of an applicant is evaluated on the basis of the portfolio submitted via email or as a hard copy, no larger than A4, and a maximum of 20 double-spread pages (40 single pages).
 If the nature of the work submitted so requires, additional information can be provided on a CD/DVD.

 The portfolio should document all relevant work including academic final year projects as well as relevant professional work.
 The portfolio should present the candidate’s design skills and personal/theoretical approach to architecture.
 In group projects, whether academic or professional, the portfolio must clearly state what the candidate’s contribution to the work was.